Muph0/santas-lang/README.md

 Thematic programing language created for the occasion of [Advent of Code 2025](https://adventofcode.com/2025/about).

-If you feel particularly adventurous, you can immerse yourself in a programming language set (roughly) in the AoC universe.
-Embrace the true challenge of the AoC and write programs as literal blueprints and todo-lists for Santa and his little helpers.
+Write programs as literal blueprints and todo-lists for Santa and his little helpers.

-## User manual
+## How to get

 *A word of warning: this is absolutely not production-level software, use at your own risk!*